 When I finally made it to South Dakota last summer (state #47 in my travels!), one of the sites I was most excited to see was the Crazy Horse monument.

 The reason I was so excited is kind of silly – I had a former job where I tested educational software, and one of the games I tested was a video of the Crazy Horse monument.
 I had to watch those videos hundreds – no, thousands – of times, so they became burned in my brain.
-Going to actually visit Crazy Horse became a really odd thrill.
+Going to actually visit Crazy Horse became an odd thrill.

 What is the Crazy Horse Memorial?